 Disability Resources is responsible for ensuring students have equal access to their required textbooks.
 All other course materials are the responsibility of faculty and their departments.
 Disability Resources is happy to serve as a resource to faculty in this endeavor.

 The best way to provide e-text to your students is to offer them the readings as searchable PDFs, accessible websites, or accessible Word documents.
-Here are some tips on how to get started.
+Julia Morog, in Campus Technology Services, offers workshops on how to do this.
+Here are some tips on how to get started on your own.

 Most students using text-to-speech software will be able to access Microsoft Office documents without difficulty.
 Some students who are blind may need specially formatted documents to ensure they may be read properly by a screen reader.
 Microsoft provides some simple tips for ensuring your Word and PowerPoint documents are accessible.
 They also offer accessible templates of Office Documents.

-6) Put the electronic copy in Blackboard so all students may access it.
+- Put the electronic copy in Blackboard so all students may access it.
 If you are unable to do this, speak with your students about the best way to share large files with them.
-(They are usually too large for e-mail.)
+(They are usually too large for email.)

 Here are some common mistakes when creating e-text.